postgresml/postgresml/pgml-cms/docs/guides/unified-rag.md

 !!!

-Note how fast this is now!
+Note how fast this is!
 With unified RAG we can perform the entire RAG pipeline and get the first token for our text generation back in under 300 milliseconds.

-We have reduced our RAG system that involved 4 different network calls into a single unified system that requires one sql query and yields a response in: TIME
+In summary, we have reduced our RAG system that involved four different network calls into a single unified system that requires one sql query and yields a response in: TIME